 Saturday: 10 a.m. – 3 p.m.

 NOBTS Facilities is where you go for all building and maintenance issues.
 For safety tips, a link to submit work orders, and the latest info on campus projects, follow us on Facebook : www.facebook.com/NOBTSFacilities Here you'll also find helpful how-to videos.

 Email Selfserve@nobts.edu for technical questions/support requests with the Selfserve.nobts.edu site (Access to online registration, financial account, online transcript, etc.).

 Email BlackboardHelpDesk@nobts.edu for technical questions/support requests with the NOBTS Blackboard Learning Management System NOBTS.Blackboard.com.

 The SWAP Shop (Surplus With A Purpose) provides an economical means by which the seminary community may exchange or secure quality clothing or small household items for personal use.
 Contributions of new and gently-used clothes, furniture, books, household goods, gifts and toys are welcome.
 The SWAP Shop is a volunteer organization open five days a week, with hours based on the availability of volunteers.

-For hours of operation, join the NOBTS Swap Shop Facebook page at Facebook.com/NOBTS SWAP shop.
-Times are listed and closures are also announced there.
-The Swap Shop is always looking for volunteers, especially for morning hours, Saturdays and evenings after 7 p.m.
+Join the NOBTS Swap Shop Facebook page at Facebook.com/NOBTS SWAP shop.
+Times are listed and closures will be announced there.
+The Swap Shop is always looking for volunteers to open and help clean.
 For more information, call Rhonda Smith at 504.481.3656.